KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 - `CLAIMVOUT`: the `vout` of the claim (this value should be 0, as it is our first use)
 - `DEPOSITHEX`: the `hex` value that is found by executing `gettransaction` on the cointxid
 - `PROOF`: the `proof` value returned after executing `gettxoutproof` on the cointxid
-- `DESTPUB`: the public key where the KMD tokens should be received on the asset chain (the same pubkey used earlier to retrieve the first address for the z_sendmany method)
+- `DESTPUB`: the public key where the KMD tokens should be received on the Smart Chain (the same pubkey used earlier to retrieve the first address for the z_sendmany method)
 - `AMOUNT`: the amount of the deposit (in this case 0.1)

 ```bash